Genomicsplc/variantkey/README.md

 ## Description

-This project contains tools to generate and process a 64 bit Unsigned Integer Key for Human Genetic Variants
+This project contains tools to generate and process a 64 bit Unsigned Integer Keys for Human Genetic Variants

 The VariantKey is sortable for chromosome and position, and it is also fully reversible for variants with up to 11 bases between Reference and Alternate alleles.
 It can be used to sort, search and match variant-based data easily and very quickly.